hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="ldaplogin"></a>
 # **LDAPLogin**
-> void LDAPLogin (string username, LDAPLoginRequest lDAPLoginRequest, string ldapMountPath = null)
+> void LDAPLogin (LDAPLoginRequest lDAPLoginRequest, string username, string ldapMountPath = "ldap", TimeSpan? wrapTTL = null)

 Log in with a username and password.